Authorize service principal access to Azure Databricks with OAuth

 • For Scala, Databricks Connect for Databricks Runtime 13.3 LTS and above.
 The Databricks SDK for Java that is included with Databricks Connect for Databricks Runtime 13.3 LTS and above must be upgraded to Databricks SDK for Java 0.17.0 or above.

-For Databricks Connect, you can do one of the following:
+For Databricks Connect, you can either:

 VS Code